pelican-eggs/eggs/game_eggs/tycoon_games/openrct2/README.md

 If the "Load Latest Autosave" startup variable is enabled, and the `autosave/` directory exists, the server will load the latest autosave instead of the specified Save File.
 ___
 ### Console Commands
-As of OpenRCT2 v0.3.5.1, entering commands via Pterodactyl do nothing.
-Hopefully this will be resolved in a future OpenRCT2 update.
+Until support for console commands to interactive programs gets added to Pterodactyl, entering commands via the panel's console do nothing (reference issue pterodactyl/panel#3712).
 ___
 ### Becoming an Admin on the Server
 Unfortunately, because console commands currently do not register, becoming the first admin on the server takes some steps, listed below: